Ex-Ravens coach: No plan to move Lamar to WR

 Jackson has led the Ravens (8-2) to their best start in seven years.
 He ranks No. 4 in the NFL with a 106.3 passer rating and No. 10 in the league with 788 rushing yards.

-In Sunday's 41-7 win over the Houston Texans, Jackson became the first player in Ravens franchise history to produce multiple games with four or more touchdown passes.
+In Sunday's 41-7 win over the Houston Texans, Jackson became the first player in Ravens franchise history to produce multiple games with four or more touchdown passes in a single season.